PEBC evaluating exam sample questions

 Answer: A

-Age, Hypertension, and atrial fibrillation are the major risk factors for stroke.
-Hypertension is the most important one.
+Recent history of stroke or TIA, Age, Hypertension, and atrial fibrillation are the major risk factors for stroke.
+Hypertension & recent history of stroke or TIA are the most important risk factors.

 Question 14: If an uneducated person cannot sign a consent form, what is the most appropriate action to take?